barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 * Private
 A retail banking customer, with personal bank accounts only.
 Uniquely identified by a customerNumber (10 digits) and/or a cardNumber (16 digits).
-In real life the `customerNumber` is meant to be the date of birth plus 4 random digits.
 * Business
 A business banking customer.
 They belong to a company (`customerId`) and are identified by their `userId`.
-In real life the company is the actual owner of the account(s).
+In real life the company is the actual owner of the account(s), with the users being the company's employees.
 * Cards Online
 A business banking customer, given a corporate card.
 They are identified by a `username`.

 All Customers authenticate themselves by a few random digits of their password (6+ alphanumeric characters ) and their pin (4+ digits).
 This is called partial-pin-partial-password or 4P.
-All of the auto-created customers have:
+All of the auto-created customers, when creating a new Team, have as default credentials:
 * password: 1234567890
 * pin: 12345678